intellihr/graduate-engineer-react-assessment/README.md

-# Graduate React Task
+# Graduate React Task - movie watchlist

-Your task is to **create a cryptocurrency portfolio** with React.
+Your task is to **create a personal movie watchlist** with React.
 Do your best to complete the task before the due date your hiring manager has given you.
-Features and gimmicks outside of the requirements specified below will **not** be taken into consideration when assessing your code.

-The following features are **required**:
+The watchlist **should** have the following features:

-- The user can add, edit, and delete transactions
+- You should be able to record movies that you've watched.
-  - A transaction should store the following:
+  - When recording a movie as watched, you should record the following:
-    - The cryptocurrency
-    - The amount of units purchased
-    - The total price paid for the transaction
+    - The name of the movie
+    - When you watched it, defaulting to today
+    - What rating you give the movie (format is up to you)
+  - These movies should be saved in the browser using localStorage (https://www.w3schools.com/html/html5_webstorage.asp) so that they are not lost when refreshing the page.
-- The user can see a list of all of their transactions.
+- You should be able to see a list of movies you've watched, in order of watch date (descending).
-  - This list should be grouped by cryptocurrency
-- The user should see a total of how much money (in AUD) that they have spent.

-***Optionally***, you may also add functionality to view the current value of the portfolio based on an API.
-We recommend CoinMarketCap (https://coinmarketcap.com/api/). **This is not necessary in order to pass the assessment**, but if you’re confident that you can execute this successfully, it is a chance for you to showcase additional skills.

-**Keep it simple**:
+  - This list should show the name of the movie, watch date, rating, in addition to the following data from the Open Movie Database API (http://www.omdbapi.com/):
+    - A poster for the movie
+    - The genre/s the movie is in.
+- You should be able to see some statistics on your watched movies
+  - The average rating you give movies you've watched
+  - The total runtime of movies you've watched in the past month
+  - Any other statistics you think would be cool to have

+If you don't have time to finish a feature, provide a description on how you would solve it if you had more time.

+**We will be grading**:
+ - **How you structure data for efficiency, and how often you request data from the OMDb API.** Your solution should not require you to perform many requests every time you open the page.
+ - Your understanding of React fundamentals.
+Read through the React documentation carefully (https://reactjs.org/docs/hello-world.html)
+ - Your code should be easy to read and maintain.
+Make sure to check for **typos**.
+ - Your ability to take pride and ownership of the project.
+Try to make something you would be happy to use yourself.

+**We will NOT be grading**:
  - Don't build your own backend server.
-We don't expect the data to persist after a page refresh.
+Please do everything in the frontend.
  - Don't spend a lot of time on styling.
-A simple/plain design is better than trying to impress us.
+A simple/plain design is better than trying to impress.
+Focus on making your UI easy and intuitive to use.
  - Don't reinvent the wheel.
 Feel free to use third party packages where it makes sense to do so.
-- Build something that you’re proud of and would personally enjoy using.
-- Your code should be easy to read and maintain.

-**Focus on building an app that is pleasant to read (for the development team) and use (for your end users).**
+ - Don't add gimmicks or other features beyond what is listed in the requirements.
+We want to see fewer features done well over many features slapped together.

 If you have any questions, please don't hesitate to ask your hiring manager via email.

 When you're finished please send us your code via Github or a .zip file emailed to your hiring manager.
 Make sure to delete the `node_modules` folder before you do so.